 Two excellent electric toothbrushes that demonstrate innovation and encourage users to be better at looking after their oral health, these are the flagship brushes from two of the major brands within the electric toothbrush market.
 Unsurprisingly they both feature in our list of recommended brushes for 2019.

-Technically and for the most part in day to day use the Sonicare DiamondClean Smart is the better brush.
+For the most part in day to day use the Sonicare DiamondClean Smart is the better brush.

 Undoubtedly extra value is built into the DiamondClean, but a selling price of twice that of the Genius 9000 is a bitter pill to swallow to gain the benefits offered and subsequently stops it from being our recommendation.